Jason-Conner-NOAA/MoBaSim/EOM/readme.txt

 Empirical Operating Model (EOM)
 Survey abundance operating model that uses IDW to create surfaces for probability of presence, CPUE, and 2 standard deviations of CPUE.
 These surfaces can be sampled to simulate a population.

+Preliminary results were moved to /data, however production results will be saved in /EOM.